smartsupp/smartsupp-wordpress-plugin/trunk/README.txt

 5. Manage conversations on-the-go with the Smartsupp mobile app.

 == Changelog ==

+= 3.7.1 =
+* Updated the plugin for compatibility with Wordpress 6.8.1 and PHP 8.2.28

 = 3.7 =
 * Fix a possible CSRF security issue